Actual IJPSC Journals:

 • doi: 10.61030/

-We are pleased to announce the forthcoming release of Volume 01, Issue 02 of the International Journal of Psychology and Strategic Communication (IJPSC).
-This upcoming issue will spotlight cutting-edge research at the intersection of artificial intelligence, international management, marketing strategy, and the global business environment.
+We are pleased to announce the publication of Volume 01, Issue 02 of the International Journal of Psychology and Strategic Communication (IJPSC).

 • Behavioral finance and investment strategy

-• Gender equality and business ethics in global HR and media management
+• Gender equality and ethical leadership in global HR

 Highlighted Recent Publications